HackerHours/hackerhours.org/oss-workshop.md

 In order to have everyone with a baseline level of setup/knowledge, we ask that you get set up with GitHub and learn how to submit a pull request in order to RSVP.
 Please follow the steps below to do so.

 **Interested in having people contribute to your open source project?
 Would you like to mentor?
 Want to ask a question?
 Have a suggestion for how we could make this workshop better?
-[Drop us a line!](https://github.com/afeld/hackerhours.org/issues/new)**
+[Drop us a line](https://github.com/afeld/hackerhours.org/issues/new), and/or check out [our planning document](https://docs.google.com/document/d/1xyYIkeZ_htZ76tmrA06UakSvkOX7ghWL4RG7Gr6oIbE/edit).**

 ## Schedule